jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 Keys will be managed by a web-based application (with a complete and documented API) living in the corporate data center.
 The application will provide facilities for authorized users (managers, operations) to define new Access Groups and modify the list of users allowed to access them.
 Individual end-users will be able to manage their public keys.
-At a set interval, standalone script will retrieve a list of all users defined in the application and check the status of their corporate Active Directory accounts.
+At a set interval, a standalone script will retrieve a list of all users defined in the application and check the status of their corporate Active
+Directory accounts.
 Any users whose accounts have been deactivated or locked will be flagged as such in the application.
-Whenever a change is made in the application (including a user being flagged as deactivated), all Access Groups including that user will have the union of all active members' public keys written to a file in an S3 bucket that's only writable by the privileged user running the application.
+Whenever a change is made in the application (including a user being flagged as deactivated), all Access Groups that include that user will have their authorized\_keys file (composed of the authorized\_keys files of all users with access) written to an S3 bucket that's only writable by the privileged user running the application.
 All instances will have IAM roles that allow them to read the bucket.

 This method allows us to provide self-service to users and application administrators, and keeps all data about users within